IbraheemR/labnotes/index.md

 layout: default
 ---

-## The vast majority of problems can be solved with a little bit of Googling and patience.
+## Most problems are solved with a little Googling and patience.

-However for some problems finding the solution requires extensive forum-trawling, debugging and keyboard slamming.
+However finding some solutions requires extensive forum-trawling, debugging and keyboard slamming (even if the solution itself is super simple)

 This can be because of:
 - Poor documentation
 - Esoteric subject matter
-- An extreemly specific combination of hardware, software stack, config options, etc. (especially for Linux)
+- An extremely specific situation (e.g combination of hardware, software, config)

-I aim to document problems I've solved which are "non-trivial", as well the context in which I encountered them (which is just as important).
+- Not knowing the words people usually use to describe your problem.

+Below are solutions which were unreasonably hard to find, and how I tried (and failed) to find them.

-**Hopefully they help someone at somepoint.**
+**Hopefully this makes things easier for someone at somepoint.**

 {% include archive.html %}